Byzantine Empire: 1081–1204: Komnenos and Angelos dynasties

-Manuel's death left the empire rudderless and it soon came under intense pressure.
-His son Alexios II was too young to rule, and his troubled regency was overthrown by his uncle Andronikos I Komnenos: he was replaced by Isaac II in 1185.
-Centrifugal forces swirled at the borders as ambitious rulers seized their chance: Hungary and the Turks captured Byzantine territories, an exiled Komnenian prince seized Cyprus; and most injuriously, a revolt in 1185 caused the foundation of a resurrected Bulgarian state.
-Relations with the West deteriorated further after Constantinople allied with Saladin, the vanquisher of the Third Crusade, whose leaders also fought against Byzantium as they passed through its territory.
-In 1195, Isaac II was deposed by his brother Alexios III; this quarrel proved fatal.
+Manuel's death exposed the fragility of the political system and the empire soon came under intense pressure.
+His son Alexios II was too young to rule, and his troubled regency was overthrown by his uncle Andronikos I Komnenos; he was replaced by Isaac II in 1185.
+The empire lost ground on several frontiers as ambitious rulers seized their chance: Hungary and the Turks captured Byzantine territories, an exiled Komnenian prince seized Cyprus; and most injuriously, a revolt in 1185 caused the foundation of a resurrected Bulgarian state.
+Relations with the West deteriorated further after Constantinople sought an understanding with Saladin and obstructed the overland army of Frederick Barbarossa during the Third Crusade.
+In 1195, Isaac II was deposed by his brother Alexios III; this dynastic quarrel helped make the Fourth Crusade's intervention in Constantinople possible.

 The Fourth Crusade was originally intended to target Egypt, but amid strategic difficulties, Isaac II's son Alexios Angelos convinced the crusaders to restore his father to the throne in exchange for a huge tribute.
 They attacked Constantinople in 1203, reinstating Isaac II and his son to the throne.
-The new rulers swiftly grew unpopular and were deposed by Alexios V, an event used by the crusaders as a pretext to sack the city in April 1204, ransacking the wealth it had accumulated over nine centuries.
+The new rulers swiftly grew unpopular and were deposed by Alexios V, an event used by the crusaders as a pretext to sack the city in April 1204, ransacking the accumulated wealth of Constantinople.